JoshuaWise/vapr-compress/README.md

 route.use(compress({ forced: 'content-encoding' }));
 ```

-> Since the `aggressive` option modifies the behavior of content negotiation, but the `forced` option turns off content negotiation entirely, the two options are mutually exclusive.
+> Since the `aggressive` option modifies the behavior of content negotiation but the `forced` option turns off content negotiation entirely, the two options are mutually exclusive.

 ### options.anyStatus = *false*